gamlj/gamlj/README.md

 # Version 3

 GAMLj has undergone a major upgrading with version 3.*.
-The upgrading made version 3 not compatible with previous version of the module, meaning that analyses that are done with previous version cannot be opened with version 3.
+The upgrading made version 3 not compatible with previous versions of the module, meaning that analyses that are done with previous versions cannot be opened with version 3.
 At the moment, version 3 is not yet available in the jamovi library, but can be installed and tested in jamovi by downloading it from here and sideload the module in jamovi.
 Installing version 3 will not disrupt previous version of the model.

 So, to try out version 3, please download it: